STOIE/recipes/recipes/kabob/README.md

 #### Ingredients

 * A mince based mix
-* A small bowl of room temp water
+* A small bowl of warm water
 * Wide steel skewers
 * A grill to cook the skewers over